 LATEST: Attention shifts towards very cold air, and possible patchy ice on roadways

-The freezing rain threat is over, and attention now shifts to towards very cold air, and possible patchy ice on roadways.
+The freezing rain threat is over, and attention now shifts toward very cold air, and possible patchy ice on roadways.
 Given ample drying time, most roads will be just fine, but a few patches of ice are still possible.

 An ***EXTREME COLD WARNING***will go into effect at 6pm Sunday and last until 12pm Tuesday for all of southeast Louisiana and southwest Mississippi.
 Dangerously cold wind chills as low as 4°F are expected.
 Frostbite and hypothermia will occur if unprotected skin is exposed to these temperatures.
 An extended period of freezing temperatures could cause ruptured water pipes.